puzzle/skills/README.md

 We are currently rewriting the application and completely removing EmberJS.
 The new Techstack will solely rely on Rails and some Hotwire/Stimulus.
+Therefore, the documentation below is not accurate anymore and will be rewritten soon.

 If you still need the old state you can find the last release [here](https://github.com/puzzle/skills/releases/tag/v4.4.1).
 The EmberJS-based Application will no longer be maintained.